-In August 2021, MESCTI created the National Foundation for Science and Technology Development - FUNDECIT to implement science, technology and innovation policies; to manage the national budget allocated to Research & Development and to evaluate and accredit scientific research institutions in Angola.8
+In August 2021, MESCTI created the National Foundation for Science and Technology Development - FUNDECIT to implement science, technology and innovation policies; to manage the national budget allocated to Research & Development and to evaluate and accredit scientific research institutions in Angola.

-In November 2021, higher education teachers called a strike that ended a few days later after a compromise was reached between trade unions and MESCTI9.
-However, the strike resumed in January 2022 and went on for 3 months until the 5th April when the SINPES (Sindicato Nacional dos Professores do Ensino Superior) announced that, if the government does not respond to their demands, they will resume the strike on the 9th May10.
+In November 2021, higher education teachers called a strike that ended a few days later after a compromise was reached between trade unions and MESCTI.
+However, the strike resumed in January 2022 and went on for 3 months.
+Then, on the 5th April, the SINPES (Sindicato Nacional dos Professores do Ensino Superior) announced that, if the government did not respond to their demands, they will resume the strike on the 9th May.
+They did so but on the 23rd May they decided to interrupt the strike with the warning that they will resume it in October 2022 if the new government (elections have taken place on the 24th August) does